Machiel80/esp32-serial-flasher/README.md

 (less than 1000 pcs) it’s made without your embedded software on the PCB.
 It's up to you how to get your software into the ESP32 chip.<br/>
 <br/>
 This FashBox project is meant to making the flashing process straightforward as well.
-It makes the flash job quick, easy to execute (press the button), reliable (green LED will burn when software is verified) and finally the process scalable.
-Scalable, a FlashBox can operate independently from a computer and is cheap to build, a rough estimation of the out-of-pocket cost is around 30 dollars [^1].
-That makes the FlashBox scalable, build more of them, when you want to outsource the flashing process.
+It makes the flash job quick, easy to execute (press the button), reliable (green LED will burn when software is verified) and finally the process is scalable.
+Scalable because, a FlashBox can operate independently from a computer and is cheap to build, a rough estimation of the out-of-pocket cost is around 30 dollars [^1].
+Building more than one (pc independent) Flash Boxes makes the project scalable, and gives you the opportunity to outsource the flashing process.

 ## Technical
 The FlashBox software is build on the 'Serial flasher' component from espressif.
 This component is a software library for flashing Espressif SoCs from other host microcontroller.